juboyer26/camagru/README.md

 #### How to set up and configure XAMPP:

 1. Place the downloaded Camagru folder into the installed path "C:\xampp\htdocs"
-- `Ensure less secure apps enabled on gmail (as I used gmail for sending email)`

 2. Next navigate to "C:\xampp\php\php.ini"
 - Look for the heading "[mail function]"